discos/discos/CONTRIBUTING.md

 `git pull origin master`
 -Created a branch related to the issue xxx that tracks origin/master `git checkout -b fix-issue-xxx origin/master`
-Did some coding and committed to it git commit -m "fix #xxx:…"
+- Did some coding and committed to it
+`git commit -m "fix #xxx:…"`
-Pushed feature branch to remote repository git push origin fix-issue-xxx
+-Pushed feature branch to remote repository
+`git push origin fix-issue-xxx`
-Opened a "pull request" in GitHub for team to verify the feature Checkout into stable master git checkout master
+-Opened a "pull request" in GitHub for team to verify the feature -Checkout into stable master
+`git checkout master`
-Merged branch into master branch git merge fix-issue-xxx
+-Merged branch into master branch
+`git merge fix-issue-xxx`
-Pushed master branch to remote repository git push origin master
+-Pushed master branch to remote repository
+`git push origin master`
-Removed issue branch from the local repository git branch -D fix-issue-xxx
+-Removed issue branch from the local repository
+`git branch -D fix-issue-xxx`
-Removed isue branch from the remote repository git push origin :fix-issue-xxx
+-Removed isue branch from the remote repository
+`git push origin :fix-issue-xxx`